 To assist coders in determining when image guidance may and may not be reported separately, CPT created a new chart.
 The chart indicates that guidance may be separately billed with codes 64400-64450 and 64455.
 ACE feels that they neglected to specify that only ultrasound guidance, 76942, is allowed.
 Other types of radiologic guidance remain bundled as indicated by other comments in CPT and in the NCCI bundling edits.

 Clarifying the Coding for Genicular Nerve Blocks Versus IPACK Blocks

 We have had several coders confused about the genicular nerve block versus the IPACK block and thought you all would appreciate a clarification.
 The IPACK block floods the plane posterior to the femoral shaft in the interspace between the posterior capsule of the knee and the popliteal artery.
-This space includes the terminal sensory branches of the tibial nerve, so ACE recommends coding with 64450.
-While there is an article from the AHA Coding Clinic stating that the IPACK block should be billed with 64999, ACE does believe it is defensible to bill with the 64450.
+This space includes the terminal sensory branches of the tibial nerve, but ACE nevertheless recommends coding the procedure with 64999 based on guidance in the June 2020 publication of CPT Assistant.
 Genicular nerve injections require documentation that the superolateral, superomedial and inferomedial nerves have been targeted and is reported with the new CPT code 64454.
 Providers must document the specific nerves blocked to allow for correct coding of this service.
 But beware, Aetna published in December of 2019 in their medical policy that genicular nerve blocks are experimental and will not be covered. http://www.aetna.com/cpb/medical/data/800_899/0863.html

 So far, 2020 has been a wild ride for coders but hang in there, together we can break this bull!
 If you need any help with your anesthesia or pain coding or auditing work, please contact us at 913-648-8572.